ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListAnalysis.rst

 .. _ListIterator: https://docs.oracle.com/javase/8/docs/api/java/util/ListIterator.html
 .. _LinkedList: https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html

-But these advanced list iterators are not part of this course, and in fact there are not very algorithms where list iterators are particularly useful.
+But these advanced list iterators are not part of this course, and in fact there are not many algorithms where list iterators are particularly useful.